 Breadth of Scientific Psychology.
 Consistent with the program goals and objectives, it is the intent of the Department that graduates be well rounded and informed psychologists.
-Students' training in the breadth of scientific psychology is achieved through a combination of coursework, Clinical Qualifying Exams, and students' teaching-requirement, as explained below.
+Students' training in the breadth of scientific psychology is achieved through a combination of coursework, Clinical Qualifying Procedures, and students' teaching-requirement, as explained below.
 In addition, these experiences contribute to the training of the program's goals and competencies.

+Clinical students are required to take a minimum of 16 3-credit courses, unless their Track has a higher requirement.
 In the first semester students begin the 3-semester research design and statistic course sequence (see list below); the first two courses are completed during the first year, with the third course taken in the second or third year.
 The first two courses in the sequence cover fundamental statistical concepts, use of statistical packages for data analyses, research methods and designs, methods for testing internal and external validity, analyses of variance, and multiple regression, among other topics.
 Students also begin taking the 7 required foundation courses in their first year, with additional foundation courses completed during second year.
 Prior to the award of a master's degree, students must complete at least 4 of the 7 foundation courses and 2 of the 3 methodology/statistics courses.
 As indicated below, required courses cover the biological, cognitive/affective, and social aspects of behavior, as well as research methods and data analysis.